Electricity Perth

 How do I find a cheap electricity price in Perth?

-This is because addresses in Perth are connected to the South West Interconnected System – the electricity distribution network that supplies residential customers from Albany to Kalbarri, including metropolitan Perth.
-In this area, Synergy is currently the only authorised electricity retailer and there is no opportunity to switch.
+Finding the cheapest electricity plan in Perth isn’t as simple as comparing multiple providers and offers.
+As previously mentioned, Synergy is currently the only authorised electricity retailer and there is no opportunity to switch.
 The prices that Synergy charges for power are regulated by the WA government.

-Contestable customers can shop around, but to fall in this category you’ll need to use more than 50 megawatt hours (MWh) of electricity per year.
-As most homes only use around 6MWh annually, this really only applies to businesses, so residential customers in Perth are still limited to solely Synergy electricity plans.
+Contestable customers can shop around, but to fall into this category you’ll need to use more than 50 megawatt hours (MWh) of electricity per year.
+As most homes only use around 6MWh annually, this only applies to businesses, so residential customers in Perth are still limited to solely Synergy electricity plans.

 It’s a similar story in regional WA, with Horizon Power currently the sole electricity supplier to residential customers.
-The gas market in WA is also still regulated, but there are six different gas suppliers to choose from, which is proving good for competition.
+The gas market in WA is also still regulated, but there are five different gas suppliers to choose from, which is proving good for competition.

 While there is no electricity competition in the Perth area, there are multiple different electricity tariffs to pick from, resulting in different usage rates and varying overall energy costs.
 Picking the right tariff for your household’s needs is crucial if you’re looking for cheaper electricity in Perth.

-Synergy Home Plan (A1) Tariff
+Synergy Home Plan (A1) tariff

-Synergy’s Home Plan offers a single rate tariff, which could be a good cheap electricity option if you want easy to understand bills.
+Synergy’s Home Plan offers a single rate tariff, which could be a good cheap electricity option if you want easy-to-understand bills.
 With this tariff, households are charged the same electricity usage rate regardless of the time of day they use energy.

 Usage and supply charges for customers in the Perth area are as follows:

-Charge Price (Inc GST)
+Charge Price (inc. GST)

-Supply Charge 110.4600 cents per day
+Supply charge 113.2200 cents per day

-Electricity Usage 30.8120 cents per unit
+Electricity usage 31.5823 cents per unit

-Source: Synergy website, April 2024.
+Source: Synergy website, February 2025.

-Synergy Midday Saver Tariff
+Synergy Midday Saver tariff

 Synergy’s Midday Saver Tariffs offers flexible electricity pricing to households in Perth and surrounding areas, through a ‘time of use’ tariff.
 This means that customers are charged different electricity usage rates depending on the time of day they use power.
-The usage times are split into three categories – peak, off-peak & ‘shoulder (the time between peak and off-peak) – and rates vary significantly across each period.
+The usage times are split into three categories – peak, off-peak and shoulder (the time between peak and off-peak) – and rates vary significantly across each period.

 Usage and supply charges for customers in the Perth area are as follows:

-Charge Price (Inc GST)
+Charge Price (inc. GST)

-Supply Charge 123.00 cents per day
+Supply charge 126.0750 cents per day

-Peak Electricity Usage 51.2500 cents per unit
+Peak electricity usage 52.5313 cents per unit

-Source: Synergy website, April 2024.
+Source: Synergy website, February 2025.

-• Peak usage rates apply between 3pm and 9pm every day.
+• Peak usage rates apply between 3 pm and 9 pm every day.

-• Off-peak rates apply between 9pm and 9am every day.
+• Off-peak rates apply between 9 pm and 9 am every day.

-• Super off-peak rates apply between 9am and 3pm every day.
+• Super off-peak rates apply between 9 am and 3 pm every day.

 If you’re looking for cheaper electricity in Perth, adjusting the bulk of your energy usage to off-peak hours and switching to Synergy’s Midday Saver tariff could help cut down your bills.
 However, households must have a smart meter installed to access this plan.